Former Trump administration officials, from Comey to Tillerson

 Andrew McCabe

-Attorney General Jeff Sessions fired FBI Deputy Director Andrew McCabe on March 16.
+Attorney General Jeff Sessions fired FBI Deputy Director Andrew McCabe on March 16 – just days before he was set to retire, jeopardizing his pension.

-McCabe, who was fired just two days before he was slated to retire, said that his firing is a part of the Trump administration’s “war on the FBI.”

-He also said he was removed because of the “role I played, the actions I took, and the events I witnessed in the aftermath of the firing of James Comey.”

-Since McCabe was fired before his formal retirement date, it may impact his ability to collect his full pension benefits upon his departure.

 The dismissal was made on the recommendation of FBI disciplinary officials.
-A yet-to-be-released inspector general report allegedly concludes that McCabe had authorized the release of information to the news media and had not been forthcoming with the watchdog office as it examined the bureau’s handling of the Hillary Clinton email investigation.
+A yet-to-be-released inspector general report allegedly concluded McCabe had authorized the release of information to the media and had not been forthcoming with the watchdog office as it examined the bureau’s handling of the Hillary Clinton email investigation.

 “The FBI expects every employee to adhere to the highest standards of honesty, integrity, and accountability,” Sessions said in a statement after McCabe was fired.

+In a tweet, Trump said the firing was a “great day for the hard working men and women of the FBI.”

-The news comes after McCabe, a 20 year veteran of the FBI, was “removed” from his position as the No. 2 figure at the FBI and is on “terminal leave,” a source told Fox News.
+The dismissal came after McCabe, a 20-year veteran of the FBI, was “removed” from his position as the No. 2 figure at the FBI and went on “terminal leave” in January, a source told Fox News at the time.

 He had repeatedly been criticized by Trump since 2016 when it was revealed that his wife, Dr. Jill McCabe, had accepted campaign contributions from the political action committee of Virginia Gov. Terry McAuliffe, a close Clinton ally, during a failed state Senate run.